How to get from Mljet to Dubrovnik

 Step 2: Sobra to Prapratno by Car Ferry

-From Sobra, you can take a car ferry to Prapratno, the nearest port village in mainland Croatia.
-Jadrolinija ferries are available at Sobra Ferry Port, located in a port village in central Mljet.
+From Sobra, you can take a car ferry to Prapratno, the nearest port village on mainland Croatia.

 Dubrovnik is located 60 km southeast of Prapratno.
-From Prapratno Ferry Port, you need to take D8 highway, which will give you a nice coastal view.
+From Prapratno Ferry Port, take the D8 highway, which will give you a nice coastal view.
 The journey takes around 1 hour.

-You will be dropped off at Dubrovnik Bus Station, situated 4 km north of the Old Town.
+You will be dropped off at Dubrovnik Bus Station, 4 km north of the Old Town.

 Rooms Franica - Budget Friendly